-Project Financing

-For each phase of financing listed below, identify and discuss the status of all anticipated funding sources.
-If possible, identify particular anticipated award dates, etc. ipants; dates of commitment letters, application deadlines, Acquisition and Predevelopment: Construction: Permanent: Equity/Subsidy: attached as exhibits to the project p cing Pro-forma: While the actual spreadsheets will be proposal package, in this section, discuss the assumptions used interest rates, income and expense escalation factors, projected Project Risk: What are the percei ved risks: borrower, project, collateral? owns the collateral?
-Is the collater collateral and collateral position to secure the loan.
-Who al assignable?
+Project Financing lentify and discuss the status of all anticipated funding lates of commitment letters, application deadlines, Acquisition and Predevelopment: Construction: Permanent: Equity/Subsidy: attached as exhibits to the project proposal forma: While the actual spreadsheets will be package, in this section, discuss the assumptions used tes, income and expense escalation factors, projected Project Risk: What are the perceived risks s: borrower, project, collateral? l and collateral position to secure the loan.
+Who able?
 What liens currently exist on it?
-Has the title fice or tax records office?
+Has the title ax records office?
 Is the land or property repaying the loan.
-Use a chart sim ijor milestones involved in moving this project forward and in ilar to the one below (add or delete rows as necessary). d.
-Be sure to show anticipated loan commitment dates, loan completion dates.
-Event: Date: • nce of the transaction to the sponsoring organization, the
+Use a chart similar to the etones involved in moving this project forward and in the one below (add or delete rows as necessary).
+The to show anticipated loan commitment dates, loan on dates.
+Event: Date: • e transaction to the sponsoring organization, the